ytori/nextra-app-router-starter/README.md

 ## About [Search](https://nextra.site/docs/guide/search)

-Please note that it is not available during development (`pnpm dev`).
+Please note that search functionality is not available during development (`pnpm dev`).